Apr 29, 2020

 Paying your insurance premiums is a straightforward process.
 Depending on your insurance company, you will have a couple of options to choose from :

-- Monthly insurance premiums : Your insurance premium is broken down into 12 equal monthly payments.
+- Monthly insurance premiums : Your insurance premium is 12 equal monthly payments.

 - Quarterly insurance premiums : Your insurance premium is divided into 4 quarterly payments.